theChris84/react-workshop/assignment-4.md

 Focus on tests for the *reducer*, which takes in some state and an action, and produces a new state as result from that.
-Think of various scenarios that can occur in the app and write them down as test code, asserting the expected new state after some action happens with a given starting stating.
+Think of various scenarios that can occur in the app and document them as test code.
+Starting with some state, assert the state matches what you'd expect it after an action has been reduced.